Mark practises as a barrister, and as a commercial mediator.

 Mark has written and presented extensively, locally and internationally, on mediation, and other legal topics.
 See - Articles and Seminars.

 He has provided mediation skills coaching at the Auckland University Law School.
 He is a regular on the faculty of the AMINZ Mediation Skills Intensive course.

 He is a current member of the New Zealand Society of Construction Law, the New Zealand Bar Association, the New Zealand Insurance Law Association, the Auckland Medico-Legal Society and the Intellectual Property Society of Australia and New Zealand.

 Mark has maintained a pro bono commitment to the Otara Citizens’ Advice Bureau since the mid-90s.
 He recently completed seven years on the board of a decile 1 primary school.
 He has undertaken coaching work for The Peace Foundation, and been involved in various other charitable and pro bono work.

-He is a Commonwealth Games Selector for Gymnastics New Zealand.
+He is a selector for Gymnastics New Zealand.